A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic: Analysis

-Assume X has an original capacity of $T$ Mbit/s.
-The capacity of $X$ is now instantaneously reduced by a factor $C$, such that the new capacity, $T_{new}$ is given by equation \ref{eq:capreduction}.
+Assume $X$ has an original capacity of $C_{0}$ Mbit/s.
+The capacity of $X$ is now instantaneously reduced by a factor $1/r$, such that the new capacity $C_{1}$ is given by equation (\ref{eq:capreduction}).

-When the capacity of $X$ is reduced, $X$ immediately sends a congestion signal towards $A$.
+When the capacity of $X$ is reduced at time $t_{0}$, $X$ immediately sends a congestion signal towards $A$.
 Figure \ref{fig:optimalCCA} shows the situation moments before $A$ receives the congestion signal (shown in green).
-The earliest time at which $A$ knows about the capacity reduction is after $d$ ms, where $d$ is the minimum delay from $X$ to $A$.
-The reduction in capacity implies that the per-packet processing time at $X$ increases by a factor $C$. $X$ now needs $C$ milliseconds to transmit the amount of data that took 1 millisecond before the capacity reduction.
-Therefore, the arrival rate at $X$ is now $C$ ms of traffic every millisecond.
-A queue is now building up at $X$ at a rate of $(C-1)$ ms/ms. Because $d$ milliseconds pass before $A$ receives the congestion signal and reduces the rate, the size of the queue at $X$ will peak at $(C - 1) * d$ ms.
+The earliest time $A$ can know about the capacity reduction is after $d_{signal}$ milliseconds, where $d_{signal}$ is the minimum delay from $X$ to $A$.
+The reduction in capacity implies that the per-packet processing time at $X$ increases by a factor $r$.
+It now takes $r$ milliseconds for $X$ to transmit the amount of data that used to take one millisecond before the capacity reduction.
+Therefore, the arrival rate at $X$ is now $r$ milliseconds of traffic every millisecond.
+A queue is now building up at $X$ at a rate of $(r-1)$ milliseconds of queuing latency every millisecond.
+Because $d_{signal}$ milliseconds pass before $A$ receives the congestion signal and reduces the rate, and because $d_{flight}$ of data was already in flight when capacity dropped, the size of the queue at $X$ will grow by $(r - 1) * (d_{signal} + d_{flight})$ ms. Since we assume the queue is empty at time $t_{0}$, the queue delay peaks at $(r-1)*d$ ms where $d = d_{signal} + d_{flight}$.

-The peak transient delay, $Q$, produced as a result of instantaneous capacity reduction is given by equation \ref{eq:mindelay}.
-Figure \ref{fig:instantdrop} illustrates how the queue delay can be visualized as the area spanned out by $d$ and $(C-1)$.
-Notice that $Q$ is independent of the throughput of X.
+The peak transient delay, $Q$, produced as a result of an instantaneous capacity reduction is given by equation (\ref{eq:mindelay}).
+Figure \ref{fig:instantdrop} illustrates how the queue delay can be visualized as the area spanned out by $d$ and $(r-1)$.
+Notice that $Q$ is independent of the throughput of $X$.

-Figure \ref{fig:transientdelay} shows how this function scales as $d$ and $C$ changes.
-The value of $Q$ grows to \textit{several hundred milliseconds} for the selected ranges of $d$ and $C$.
+Figure \ref{fig:transientdelay} shows how $Q$ scales as $d$ and $r$ changes.
+The value of $Q$ grows to \textit{several hundred milliseconds} for the selected ranges of $d$ and $r$.
+If the queue at $X$ has limited capacity, contrary to our assumptions, then any overflow will be translated into packet loss. \textbf{Packet loss}

+If buffer space is limited, traffic can be lost instead of contributing to the size of the latency spike.
+There are different ways to limit the queue size, and here we explore the specific case where the queue is limited by a maximum queuing delay.
+If the queue is limited by the time traffic has been waiting in the queue, the queue delay has an upper bound $\Bar{q}$.
+The part of the latency spike above $\Bar{q}$ is lost.
+We can calculate the percentage of traffic lost in the interval $[t_{0}, t_{0}+d]$, $l_{\Bar{q}}$, using equation (\ref{eq:timelimitloss}).